aniass/Sentiment-analysis-reviews/README.md

 The dataset comes from Woman Clothing Review that can be find at [Kaggle](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews).

 ## Motivation
 The goal of the project is sentiment analysis of clothes reviews by using the various methods and determine possible recommendation.
-We used different machine learning and deep learning (LSTM) algorithms to get more accurate predictions.
-The Vader and TextBlob methods have been used to analyze the sentiment of reviews and compare their relevance.
+We have build model to predict if the review is positive or negative.
+We used different machine learning algorithms and a pre-trained Glove word embeddings with Bidirectional LSTM to get more accurate predictions.
+The Vader and TextBlob methods have been also used to analyze the sentiment of reviews and to compare their relevance.

 ## Project includes:
 * EDA analysis - ***EDA_sentiment.ipynb***